nryn/sequent/README.md

 # sequent
-A tool for simple creation, arrangement, and visualising musical sequences.
+A tool for simple creation, arrangement, and visualising of musical sequences.